 How to re:Invent, Episode 4 - Packing and Survival Tricks

-In the fourth and final episode of How to re:Invent, I will go into final packing advice and ways to survive the week on-site, and how to get the most out of it.
+In this episode of How to re:Invent, I will go over final packing advice and ways to survive the week on-site, and how to get the most out of it.

 First of all, I would recommend that you read Episode 1 about Vegas, as it does cover some important aspects of Vegas, like how to get from the airport, how to avoid getting scammed, and many more tricks related to Vegas.
 I will bring some back in this episode but far from everything.